IPSScienceVisualization/OpenSpace/tutorial.md

-# Using The Package
+# Tutorial

-This package can automatically create files that will allow you to visualize your datasets in OpenSpace.
+This package is used to automatically create the necessary files that will allow you to visualize your datasets in OpenSpace.

 ### File Types
 There are two file types needed to visualize catalog data in Open Space: